Press release: Possible Greenland

 My ambition for this project has been to show Greenland as a modern nation with a long and rich cultural history – a country that has immense value to a globalised world.
 Greenland is not merely a repository of untapped mineral resources ready for exploitation; it offers a complex reality that may nourish us through ideas, experiences and challenges.
 And ‘Greenlandicness’ is in itself a resource that will be much in demand in the Arctic century that lies before us.”

 Greenland is currently undergoing a dramatic paradigm shift driven by a political development towards independence, drastic climate changes and a business development potential of historic proportions.

-The exhibition at the Danish Pavilion, Possible Greenland, centres on the challenges and opportunities that Greenland faces as the ice melts, vast mineral resources become accessible and new industries and urban cultures emerge.
+The exhibition at the Danish Pavilion, Possible Greenland, centers on the challenges and opportunities that Greenland faces as the ice melts, vast mineral resources become accessible and new industries and urban cultures emerge.

 Taking into account the unique nature of Greenland’s history and culture, teams of Greenlandic and Danish architects and other parties headed by a curatorial team consisting of the internationally renowned Professor in geology at the University of Copenhagen, Minik Rosing and the young Danish architect firm NORD Architects Copenhagen have developed innovative and sustainable visions for economic, social and cultural development in Greenland.
 At the same time the project raises strategic questions that the Greenlanders must deal with in order to develop a sustainable society in a global world.

 Possible Greenland also highlights a Greenland in need of solutions.
 Solutions that both the political and business communities are to help make possible and where those who take part, also help to set the agenda.

 With the Possible Greenland exhibition, the Danish Architecture Center wishes to give the audience – architects, urban planners, investors, politicians and visitors of the Biennale – an insight into Greenland as having great political, cultural and business value in a globalized world.